 One of the most expensive and troubling issues with drilling operations is the handling, processing, and circulation of drilling mud along with disposing of the unwanted drill cuttings.
 The drilling cuttings deposited in the half round tank and are typically removed with an excavator that must move the contents of the waste bin or roll-off box.
 The excavators are usually rented for this duty and the equipment charges can range from $200-300/day.
 Add in the cost for the day and night manpower and the real cost for a single excavator can be as much as $1800/day.

-Using the excavator method explained above, the unloading of 50 barrels of drill cuttings from the half round can take as long as two hours.
+Using the excavator method explained above, the unloading of 50 barrels of drill cuttings from the half round can take as long as one to two hours.
 This task is mostly performed by the solids control technicians.
 The prime duty for the solids control technicians is to maintain the solids control equipment in good working order.
 This involves maintenance for the equipment, screen monitoring and changing, centrifuge adjustments, and retort testing to prepare a daily operational summary of the solids control program.